dshea/christmasList/README.md

 ## Rules

 * give to a different person than the last numYears
-* partners can't be nuclear family members
+* pairs can't be nuclear family members
 * can't choose yourself
 * participants give one gift only
 * participants receive one gift only

 # Get a copy of the git repository